International Experience Canada (IEC) is a program designed to allow youth the opportunity to work in Canada for temporary periods.

 Please note that specific age and eligibility requirements may vary by country.

-Some significant changes to the IEC program and its sub-categories came into effect for the 2015/16 season.
-These changes will continue for the 2017 season.
-In short, the program has moved from a first-come, first-served model to an Expression of Interest/Invitation to Apply model.
-Eligible candidates can create an IEC profile, but must receive an Invitation to Apply (ITA) before they may submit an application.
+The IEC operates on an Expression of Interest/Invitation to Apply model.
+Eligible candidates create an IEC profile, but must receive an Invitation to Apply (ITA) before they may submit an application.

 The following is a chronological step-by-step overview of how the IEC program works: